Concrete Saws: The Complete Buying Guide

 Matching Blade Size to Saw

 Never use a larger blade than the saw is designed for.
 For blade specifications by saw type, see our Diamond Blade Buying Guide.
-For brand-specific blade recommendations: Stihl, Husqvarna, DeWalt, Milwaukee, Makita.
+For tool-matched blade recommendations, see our saw-model landing pages: Husqvarna K 970, Stihl TS 420, Husqvarna K 770.
+For broader brand picks: Stihl, Husqvarna, DeWalt, Milwaukee, Makita.

 For safety requirements including PPE and dust control, see our Silica Dust Safety Guide and Concrete Saw Safety Checklist.